spShashankGit/Dev-Journal/word2vec.md

 * 0 (Angle is 90°): The vectors are "orthogonal" (perpendicular).
 They are completely unrelated (like "Blockchain" and "Bananas").

 * -1 (Angle is 180°): The vectors are perfect opposites.
 (In word embeddings, scores usually stay between 0 and 1).

+### What this tells us:
+After only one single update of training, the computer still thinks "Car" and "Bus" are unrelated (orthogonal).
+They started in different "quadrants" of our graph.

+**Why?** Because the vectors started with random numbers.
+One update isn't enough to pull them together.

+### What happens in a real Semantic Search?
+In a real system like Google:

+1. The training runs for millions of iterations.

+2. The vectors eventually move so that they are pointing in almost the exact same direction.

+3. Their Cosine Similarity score would eventually climb from -0.11 to something like 0.85 or 0.95.